NPURG/FaKnow/doc/source/user_guide/data/data_flow.rst

 Faknow is mainly composed of three modules: :doc:`../data_intro`, :doc:`../model_intro`, and :doc:`../train_eval_intro`.
 The data module is responsible for preprocessing the user input data and feeding it into the algorithm model module;
-There are several classic false information recognition algorithms in the algorithm model module; The data is trained through an embedded algorithm model, and the performance of the algorithm model is evaluated by verifying its various indicators.
+There are several classic false information recognition algorithms in the algorithm model module; The data are trained through an embedded algorithm model, and the performance of the algorithm model is evaluated by verifying its various indicators.
 Finally, the final algorithm model is saved.